riz-l/one-ed/README.md

   db.version(1).stores({ formData: "id, value });
   ```

-- Using `db`, we need to perform a read/write transaction on the new database store, get all values from the database data, populate the values with default values if needed, use these values to alter/populate the initial state, catch any possible errors, and finally - allow closure of the database if the rendering component (in our case the `<ExampleRender />`) is unmounted.
+- Using `db`, we need to perform a read/write transaction on the new database store, get all values from the database data, populate the values with default values if needed, use these values to alter/populate the initial state, catch any possible errors, and finally - allow closure of the database if the rendering component (in our case the `<ExampleRender />`) is unmounted. _Aaaaaand breath._ It's a lot, but the comments below should help:

   ```
   // Read/write transaction on new database store